floledermann/stimsrv/README.md

 If you need a different license for your purposes, contact the author of stimsrv (see below for contact information).
 Individual licenses and support may be available upon request.

-If you use stimsrv in your research, please cite the following publication:
+**If you use stimsrv in research, please cite the following publication:**

 ----